Ecjoe/python-projects/README.md

 # python-projects
-Generates QR code of a webpage and
+Generates QR code of a webpage\
-Snake-Ladder Game between 2 players and some fun with numpy and pandas
+Snake-Ladder Game between 2 players\
+Some Fun with Numpy and Pandas